-Represents beneficial ownership of less than 1%.

-(1) The address of Baker Bros.
-Advisors LP is 860 Washington Street, 3rd Floor, New York, NY 10014.
+- \ Represents beneficial ownership of less than 1%. - The address of Baker Bros.
+Advisors LP is 667 Madison Ave., 21st Floor, New York, NY 10065.
 Julian C. Baker and Felix J. Baker are the managing partners of Baker Bros.
 Advisors LP and may be deemed to be beneficial owners of securities of the company directly held by Baker Bros.
 Advisors LP, and may be deemed to have the power to vote or direct the vote of and the power to dispose or direct the disposition of such securities.
 Julian C. Baker and Felix J. Baker disclaim beneficial ownership of the securities held directly by Baker Bros.
-Advisors LP, except to the extent of their pecuniary interest.
-The percentage of shares beneficially owned after the global offering assumes the purchase of 3,090,069 ordinary shares (including ordinary shares in the form of ADSs) that Baker Bros.
-Advisors LP has agreed to purchase in the global offering.

-(2) Jacques Chatain, Bernard Daugeras and Patrick Bamas are managers of Auriga Ventures III FCPR, or Auriga, and exercise voting and investment power with respect to shares held by Auriga.
-The managers disclaim beneficial ownership of all shares held by Auriga, except to the extent of their pecuniary interest therein.
-The address of Auriga is c/o Auriga Partners, 18 avenue Matignon 75008 Paris, France.

-(3) Consists of 1,546 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 138,630 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(4) Consists of 773 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 20,000 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(5) Consists of 1,054 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018).

-(6) Consists of ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(7) Consists of 280 ordinary shares, 773 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 27,000 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(8) Consists of one ordinary share and 11,670 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(9) Consists of 10,300 ordinary shares and 4,500 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.

-(10) Consists of one ordinary share and 16,670 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.
+Advisors LP, except to the extent of their pecuniary interest. - (2) Jacques Chatain, Bernard Daugeras and Patrick Bamas are managers of Auriga Ventures III FCPR, or Auriga, and exercise voting and investment power with respect to shares held by Auriga.
+The managers disclaim beneficial ownership of all shares held by Auriga Ventures, III FCPR, except to the extent of their pecuniary interest therein.
+The address of Auriga is c/o Auriga Partners, 18 avenue Matignon 75008 Paris, France. - (3) Consists of 1,546 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 138,630 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - (4) Consists of 773 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 20,000 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - (5) Consists of 1,054 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018). - Consists of ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - (7) Consists of 280 ordinary shares, 773 ordinary shares issuable upon the vesting of outstanding free shares that have no exercise price and are issuable within 60 days of September 30, 2017 (however, these shares may not be sold, transferred or pledged prior to October 3, 2018), and 27,000 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - (8) Consists of one ordinary share and 11,670 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - 9) Consists of 10,300 ordinary shares and 4,500 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017. - (10) Consists of one ordinary share and 16,670 ordinary shares issuable upon exercise of warrants that are exercisable within 60 days of September 30, 2017.